nemo794/nisarqa/README.md

 ## Expected Outputs

-For each NISAR product, if all workflows are requested via the `workflows` parameter in the runconfig, the QA code will generate six output files and store them in the directory specified by `qa_output_dir` in the runconfig:
+For each NISAR granule, if all workflows are requested via the `workflows` parameter in the runconfig, the QA code will generate six output files and store them in the directory specified by `qa_output_dir` in the runconfig:

-1) `BROWSE.png` - RGB browse image for the input NISAR product
+1) `BROWSE.png` - RGB browse image for the input NISAR granule
 2) `BROWSE.kml` - geolocation information for `BROWSE.png`
 3) `REPORT.pdf` - graphical summary PDF containing histograms,
                   low-res images of the input datasets, etc.